MUTOR-2/ScienceOfMusic/_units/05/index.md

    </div>
 {% include end-figure %}

 Spectral and virtual pitch: you will hear the tune of Westminster chimes presented in virtual pitch, due to the configuration of spectral components harmonically related to the missing fundamental.
 The spectral and virtual pitches will each be masked in the second and third clips.
 The video features _autocorrelograms_ of the auditory signal (see below for an explanation).
-(Videos from [Correlogram Museum](https://ccrma.stanford.edu/~malcolm/correlograms/index.html?40%20Masking%20Spectral%20And%20Virtual%20Pitch.html))
+(Video sources: [Correlogram Museum](https://ccrma.stanford.edu/~malcolm/correlograms/index.html?40%20Masking%20Spectral%20And%20Virtual%20Pitch.html))

 ## Strike notes and other curiosities